kommalapatisahil/kommalapatisahil.github.io/index.md

 # More writting online

 I truly believe that teaching something is an essential part of learning it.
 So, in that spirit I have recently picked up the habit writting about things which I find exciting and impactful.
-I write frequently for Medium, some of the articles are already published but more are comming soon!
+Check out the links on the left half of this page!

 # Call for colloborations
 I have a couple of Ideas on which I have been looking for more people to join me: